 - PERSONAL CONDUCT.
 Grounds for suspension with pay (decision-making leave), demotion, or dismissal of a permanent classified employee for personal conduct detrimental to university service include, but are not limited to, the following:

 - gross misconduct or conduct grossly unbecoming a university employee

 - immoral conduct

-- willful abuse or misappropriation of state funds, materials, property, or equipment
+- willful abuse or misappropriation of university funds, materials, property, or equipment

 - making a false statement of material fact in the employee's application for employment or position description

-- participation in any action that would in any way seriously disrupt or disturb the normal operation of the agency, institution, department, or any other segment of state government
+- participation in any action that would in any way seriously disrupt or disturb the normal operation of the department or university

-- trespassing on the property of any state official or employee for the purpose of harassing or forcing dialogue or discussion from the occupants or owners of such property
+- trespassing on the property of any university official or employee for the purpose of harassing or forcing dialogue or discussion from the occupants or owners of such property

-- willful damage to or destruction of state property
+- willful damage to or destruction of university property

 - willful endangerment of the lives or property of others, or both